jessewmc/rubylife/README.md

 ##Examples

 To try it out, make sure that you have execute permission on mainscript.rb.
-Running ./mainscript.rb will give you a blurb on usage.
+Running ./mainscript.rb will give you a blurb on usage (on Windows leave out ./ in cmd, goes for all subsequent examples).
 Or you can try this example if you just want to see what happens:

     $ ./mainscript.rb -i cels/koksgalaxy.cel -g 8